Equity and Inclusion

 Jewish Disability Awareness, Acceptance, and Inclusion Month (JDAIM)

 Each February, Jewish for Good celebrates the unique contributions of individuals with disabilities and raises awareness for inclusion efforts within our Jewish community.
 All JDAIM events are presented free of charge.
-Watch our events calendar for more information about upcoming events!
+Join us for a monthlong collection of curated, inclusive programs:

 Good, Good, Good Music Collective